jruizgit/rules/docs/reference.md

 For more information go to: http://redis.io/download

 _Windows_
-1. Download redis binaries from [MSTechOpen](https://github.com/MSOpenTech/redis/releases)
+1. Download Redis binaries from [MSTechOpen](https://github.com/MSOpenTech/redis/releases)
 2. Extract binaries and start Redis

 For more information go to: https://github.com/MSOpenTech/redis

-Note: To test applications locally you can also use a redis [cloud service](reference.md#cloud-setup)
+Note: To test applications locally you can also use a Redis [cloud service](reference.md#cloud-setup)
 #### Node.js install
 durable.js uses Node.js version  0.10.15.